Bharathh-Raj/bloc_ease/README.md

 ```

 ### Step 3 - Use `<CubitName>BlocEaseBuilder` instead of BlocBuilder in the UI
-`<CubitName>BlocEaseBuilder (UserBlocEaseBuilder)` is the builder used to access the Success Object configured in Step 2 with the succeedBuilder required field.
+`<CubitName>BlocEaseBuilder (UserBlocEaseBuilder)` is the builder used to access the Success Object configured in Step 2 with the successBuilder required field.
 All other states (`InitialState`, `LoadingState`, and `FailureState`) use the default widgets configured in Step 1.

 ```dart